Skip to content

 Recognizes text with Apple Vision / Android MLKit / Windows.Media.Ocr.
 The reusable text recognizer is shared with the document analyzers below.

-Documents — invoices, IDs, cards, passports
+Documents — invoices, receipts, IDs, cards, passports

 • NuGet downloads for Shiny.Maui.Controls.Camera.Documents